Kamilla Mammadova: Club career

 Mammadova played for Ugur FC in her country.
 Mid February 2017, she moved to Turkey, and signed with Adana İdman Yurdu.
 Mid December 2021, she went to Turkey again, and joinedKdz.
 Ereğli Belediye Spor to play in the Turkish Women's Super League.
-In the 2022-23 Super League season, she transferred to her former club Adana İdman Yurdu.
+In the 2022–23 Super League season, she transferred to her former club Adana İdman Yurdu.

+For the 2023–24 Turkish Super League season, she transferred to Gaziantep Asya S.K., which was recently promoted to the top-level league.

+In the second half of the 2023–24 Super League season, she moved to Şırnak Belediyegücü SFK to play in the Turkish First League, which is the second-tear şeague.